guilieb/ansible-role-prosody/README.md

 See [`mod_mam`](https://prosody.im/doc/modules/mod_mam) for more information.

- - `prosody_mam_archive_expires_after: '"4w"'`: Messages in the archive will expire after some time, here 4 weeks, by default.
+ - `prosody_mam.archive_expires_after: '"4w"'`: Messages in the archive will expire after some time, here 4 weeks, by default.

 ## Example Playbook